statonlab/tripal_jobs_regulator/README.md

 | `parallel` | **OPTIONAL**.
 Whether to run jobs in parallel |
 | `max_jobs` | **OPTIONAL**.
 When running in parallel, how many jobs should run simultaneously.
 Use -1 or leave blank if all jobs should run in parallel without restrictions |

+**NOTE**: The `max_jobs` option at this stage doesn't take role into account and won't run if the number specified is reached by one or more runners.